TheShonuff/100-days-of-code/log.md

  **Today's  Progress**: Mellow day.
 Only watched a few uDemy classes and did 2 exercises.
 Finished the day with a codewars

  **Thoughts**: Got confused in setting up a project and didn't attribute this correctly.
 Learned a few new methods for event binding that I'll watch for in the future.

+ ### Day 23: May 18th, 2022

+ **Today's Progress**: Productive day.
+Managed to do a code along and get a grasp of Firebase.
+Utilized login and database entries.Connected TIS app to MongoDB Atlas and was able to successfully get data from a request.
+Outline some UI components in the TIS app.
+Started and styled a new frontend mentor app.

+ **Thoughts**: Spent too much time today getting stumped on array's of objects in React.
+Seems to be that I need to use map to go through embed items.
+Even on a FindOne one search request I had trouble reading the document that had an embed layer?
+I forgot the proper term.
+I would need to access view Data.Layer.Layer2 and React get's upset every time even though a console.log show it understands that it's an object.

+ Feeling good finishing up today with my CSS skills.
+Was able to mostly layout the next frontend mentor project.
+Need to hook up the logic tomorrow.
+It's mostly done though.
+I was able to hook to onChange events to the input field and the app see's the state change in real time.
+I just need to write the methods to perform the math functions.